midani-47/nba-lineup-optimizer/README.md

 ## Quick Start

 ### Windows
-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/yourusername/nba-lineup-optimizer.git`
-2. Double-click `start.bat`
+2. Navigate to the project directory: `cd nba-lineup-optimizer`
+3. Run the startup script: `.\start.bat`
-3. Open http://localhost:3000 in your browser
+4. Open http://localhost:3000 in your browser

 ### Linux/Mac
-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/yourusername/nba-lineup-optimizer.git`
+2. Navigate to the project directory: `cd nba-lineup-optimizer`
-2. Make the start script executable: `chmod +x start.sh`
+3. Make the start script executable: `chmod +x start.sh`
-3. Run `./start.sh`
+4. Run the startup script: `./start.sh`
-4. Open http://localhost:3000 in your browser
+5. Open http://localhost:3000 in your browser

+## First-Time Setup Issues

+If you encounter issues during the first-time setup, here are some common solutions:

+### Python Version Issues
+- Make sure you have Python 3.8 or higher installed
+- Verify your Python version with `python --version` or `python3 --version`
+- If you have multiple Python versions, make sure the correct one is in your PATH
+- On Windows, you may need to use `py -3.8` or similar to specify the version

+### Virtual Environment Issues
+- If you get errors about creating a virtual environment:
+  - Windows: `pip install virtualenv`
+  - Linux/Mac: `pip3 install virtualenv`
+- Then try running the startup script again

+### Node.js Issues
+- Make sure Node.js 16 or higher is installed
+- Verify your Node.js version with `node --version`
+- If you have an older version, download the latest LTS from https://nodejs.org/

 ## Manual Installation